geekmoss/HoI4-MemeWar-Kralovec/README.md

 ## State of mod

-Currently the event has to be called manually via the console with the command `event czech.kralovec.1`.
+Currently the event has to be called decision for Czechoslovakia.

-By starting this event (for CZE) you have three choices:
+By starting this event you have three choices:

 - Königsberg will be annexed by Czechoslovakia
 - Königsberg will become the state of Königsberg and will be a puppet of the CZE